-Funding Policy - Participants are required to contribute 9.84% of their annual earnings to the Plan for the fiscal years ended September 30, 2015 and 2014.
+Funding Policy - Participants are required to contribute either 9.84% (Tier 1) or 8% (Tier 2) of their annual earnings to the Plan for the fiscal years ended September 30, 2016 and 2015.
 Prior to January 1, 1990, contributions to the System were made on an after-tax basis.
 Subsequent to this date, contributions are made on a pre-tax basis pursuant to an amendment to the Plan.
 These contributions are designated as employee contributions under Section 414(h)(2) of the Internal Revenue Code.
 Contribution requirements of the Plan's participants are established and may be amended by the City of Sunrise, Florida.

-A rehired member returning to work in ninety days from termination may buy back past service by paying into the Plan the amount of contributions that the participant would otherwise have paid for such continuous past service, plus the interest that would have been earned had such funds been invested by the Plan during that time.
+A rehired member returning to work within a ninety day period from termination may buy back past service by paying into the Plan the amount of contributions that the participant would otherwise have paid for such continuous past service, plus the interest that would have been earned had such funds been invested by the Plan during that time.